gherking/gherking.github.io/index.md

-# Hi there 👋

-**GherKing** is a tool to make Gherkin smarter!
-It allows you to handle Cucumber/Gherkin feature files programmatically, in your JavaScript/TypeScript code.

 ## What can you do with **GherKing**?

 * You can use the [gherkin-ast](https://github.com/gherking/gherkin-ast) package to build and work with feature files in your code, using an **AST**.